Texas measles cases rise to 481. Here is what you need to know.

 Texas is experiencing its largest measles outbreak in 30 years, primarily affecting the South Plains region.
-A child has died and several people have been hospitalized by the extremely contagious disease that was once considered eradicated, but has surged again as vaccine hesitancy has spread.
+A child has died and several people have been hospitalized by the extremely contagious disease that was once considered eliminated, but has surged again as vaccine hesitancy has spread.

 Declining vaccination rates, decreasing trust in government and a political unwillingness to endorse vaccines is shaping Texas’ measles response.
 Full Story